TELUS-BBA/living-lab/README.md

 ### NanoPis

-For this trial we used NanoPi NEO2s from FriendlyArm, though any system that fits the requirements can be used.
+This system is made to work with NanoPi NEO2s from FriendlyArm, though any system that fits the requirements can be used.
 NanoPis are small SBCs that are similar to a Raspberry Pi, but smaller.
 They also have a gigabit ethernet port.
 In this use case, we ran Armbian on them.
 They can be placed behind a gateway, or on the public internet.
-All tests involve the connection between the NanoPi and the testing server.
+All tests are done from the NanoPi against the testing server;
+results from the tests are reported to the management server.
 There are two types of tests that NanoPis perform:

 - **Intense Tests:** These take place hourly at a time that is randomly chosen per NanoPi.